standardshub/the_way_we_work/community_specification_process_template.md

 3.6.
 Written procedures.
 This governance document and other materials documenting the Community Specification development process shall be available to any interested person.
 ```

-As part of their responsibilities defined in [Maintainers](#maintainers), Maintaniers need to ensure efficient and effective decision-making:
+As part of their responsibilities defined in [Maintainers](#maintainers), Maintainiers need to ensure efficient and effective decision-making:
-* The decision making process in WGs is intended to be as inclusive as possible.
+* The decision-making process in WGs is intended to be as inclusive as possible.
 * WGs SHALL attempt to use consensus to make decisions.
 * If consensus cannot be reached, voting mechanisms MAY be used.
 * Formal notice SHALL be given for decision making, e.g.:
-  * Inclusion of a document on an agenda, proposing a specific decision to be taken (e.g. Pull Request).
+  * Inclusion of a document on the agenda, proposing a specific decision to be taken (e.g., Pull Request).
-  * Inclusion of an item directly in the agenda (e.g. proposed next meeting date).
+  * Inclusion of an item directly in the agenda (e.g., proposed next meeting date).
-  * Items proposed for approval via the group mailing list (e.g. agreement a document revision).
+  * Items proposed for approval via the group mailing list (e.g., agreement a document revision).
   * Inclusion of a document for decision in an electronic Review and Approval event
   * Inclusion of a document for decision in an e-vote (Supermajority) vote.